Radziłów pogrom: WWII

 The Germans entered the town on 7 September 1939, but turned the town over to the Soviet Union at the end of September in accordance with the Molotov–Ribbentrop Pact.
 On 23 June 1941 the Germans re-occupied the town as part of Operation Barbarossa.
-The Germans were greeted with a ceremonial gate, erected by Poles who had been formerly imprisoned by the Soviets, bearing a photograph of Hitler and praising the German army.
+The Germans were greeted with a ceremonial gate erected by Polish freed prisoners of the Soviets, bearing a photograph of Hitler and praising the German army.

 In the Soviet occupied zone, the Łomża and the western Białystok regions were among the few regions with a strong ethnic Polish majority.
-Following the brutal Soviet occupation, the Wehrmacht was greeted by local Poles as liberators.
+Following the brutal Soviet occupation, local Poles greeted the Wehrmacht as liberators.
 Jews were viewed en masse as Soviet collaborators, an attitude influenced by the widespread antisemitism in the area.
 In particular, the strong pre-war influence of the National Democracy party had formed the Żydokomuna ("Jewish communism") stereotype among locals.
 These conditions were the ground for favorable reception of German encouragements to carry out atrocities.

-On 27 June 1941 the Germans named Józef Mordasiewicz and Leon Kosmaczewski as heads of the local collaborationist administration, and setup an auxiliary Polish police force headed by Konstanty Kiluk.
+On 27 June 1941 the Germans named Józef Mordasiewicz and Leon Kosmaczewski as heads of the local collaborationist administration, and set up an auxiliary Polish police force headed by Konstanty Kiluk.
 At least ten of the auxiliary Police had previously been imprisoned by the NKVD and were released by the Germans.
 The Germans armed those Poles whom they saw as trustworthy with guns.

-Over the next few weeks the Jews of Radziłów, as well as refugees from other villages who had taken up residence in town, were tormented by the German troops and some Poles.
+Over the next few weeks the Jews of Radziłów, as well as refugees from other villages who had taken up residence in town, were tormented by German troops and Poles.
 Jews were beaten and robbed, Jewish holy texts were desecrated, Jewish women were raped, and hundreds of Jews were murdered.

 Szymon Datner wrote on Jewish appeals prior to the massacre: